viamrobotics/docs/docs/services/vision/detection.md

 ## Add a camera component and a "transform" model

-You cannot interact directly with the [Vision Service](/services/vision/).
+You cannot interact directly with the [vision service](/services/vision/).
-To be able to interact with the Vision Service you must:
+To be able to interact with the vision service you must:

 1. Configure a physical [camera component](../../../components/camera/).
-Pass the name of this camera to Vision Service methods.
+Pass the name of this camera to vision service methods.
 2. (Optional) To view output from the detector overlaid on images from the physical camera, configure a [transform camera](../../../components/camera/transform/).

     After adding the component and its attributes, click **Save config**.